Salient Object Detection: A Benchmark: Salient Object Detection Benchmark

 \subsection{Evaluation Measures}

 There are several ways to measure the agreement between model predictions and human annotations~\cite{borji2013stands}.
-Some metrics evaluate the overlap between a tagged region while others try to assess the accuracy of drawn shapes with object boundary.
+Some metrics evaluate the overlap between a tagged region and and model predictions while others try to assess the accuracy of drawn shapes with object boundary.
 In addition, some metrics have tried to consider both boundary and shape~\cite{movahedi2010design}.

-Here, we use three universally-agreed, standard, and easy-to-understand measures for evaluating a salient object detection model.
+Here, we use four universally-agreed, standard, and easy-to-understand measures for evaluating a salient object detection model.
 The first two evaluation metrics are based on the overlapping area between subjective annotation and saliency prediction, including the precision-recall (PR) and the receiver operating characteristics (ROC).
 From these two metrics, we also report the F-Measure, which jointly considers recall and precision, and AUC, which is the area under the ROC curve.
-Moreover, we also use the third measure which directly computes the mean absolute error (MAE) between the estimated saliency map and ground-truth annotation.
+The third measure directly computes the mean absolute error (MAE) between the estimated saliency map and ground-truth annotation.
 For the sake of simplification, we use $S$ to represent the predicted saliency map normalized to $[0,255]$ and $G$ to represent the ground-truth binary mask of salient objects.
 For a binary mask, we use $|\cdot|$ to represent the number of non-zero entries in the mask.
+Moreover, we also use the fourth measure proposed by Margolin \etal~\cite{margolinevaluate} which remedies some problems with the classic F-measure for evaluating foreground-background maps obtained using segmentation algorithms.

 \myPara{Precision-recall (PR)} For a saliency map $S$, we can convert it to a binary mask $M$ and compute $Precision$ and $Recall$ by comparing $M$ with ground-truth $G$: From this definition, we can see that the binarization of $S$ is the key step in the evaluation.
 Usually, there are three popular ways to perform the binarization.
 In the first solution, Achanta~\etal~\cite{achanta2009frequency} proposed the image-dependent adaptive threshold for binarizing $S$, which is computed as twice as the mean saliency of $S$: